 NEW YORK, Sept.
-12, 2017 /PRNewswire-USNewswire/ -- Tomorrow, the Committee for Economic Development of The Conference Board (CED) will honor six business leaders and their companies that have led with distinction.
-As part of CED's Distinguished Performance Awards Dinner at The Pierre Hotel, the following six individuals will receive recognition before an audience of nearly 500 of their peers.
+25, 2018 /PRNewswire/ -- Tomorrow, the Committee for Economic Development of The Conference Board (CED) will honor six business leaders who have led their companies with distinction.
+A decades-long CED tradition, this year's Distinguished Performance Awards Dinner at The Pierre Hotel will honor the following individuals and companies before an audience of nearly 500 business, civic, and policy leaders:

-- Mark T. Bertolini, Chairman and CEO of Aetna, will receive the Peter G. Peterson Business Statesmanship Award.
+- Ellen R. Alemany, Chairwoman and CEO of CIT Group, will receive the Peter G. Peterson Business Statesmanship Award.
 The Award was established in honor of Peter G. Peterson, one of CED's longest serving Trustees.
 It recognizes a corporate executive and company that champion issues in the interest of the public good, and that hold themselves to the highest standards of ethics and integrity.
+Presenting her with the Award is Thomas B. Michaud, President and CEO of Keefe, Bruyette & Woods, A Stifel Company.

-- Sandra E. Peterson, Group Worldwide Chairman of Johnson & Johnson, will receive the Corporate Citizenship Award.
+- Michele Buck, President and CEO of The Hershey Company, will receive the Corporate Citizenship Award.
 The Award is presented to a company that demonstrates a strong commitment to corporate responsibility practices, and whose leader actively engages in supporting and expanding those efforts.
+Presenting her with the Award is Ted Mathas, Chairman and CEO of New York Life.

-- Mike Petters, President and CEO of Huntington Ingalls Industries, will receive the Owen B. Butler Education Excellence Award.
+- Greg Case, Chief Executive Officer of Aon, will receive the Owen B. Butler Education Excellence Award.
 The Award was established in 2013 in honor of Brad Butler, former Chairman and CEO of Procter & Gamble, and former Chairman of CED.
 The Award recognizes an individual and company that make an exceptional commitment to quality education and workforce development programs.
+Presenting him with the Award is Edward B. Rust, Jr., Chairman Emeritus of State Farm Insurance Companies.

-- Arne M. Sorenson, President and CEO of Marriott International, will receive the Leadership in Diversity Award.
+- Beth Mooney, Chairman and CEO of KeyBank, will receive the Leadership in Diversity Award.
 The Award honors a business leader and company that foster diversity in the workplace and for their efforts to champion underrepresented groups.
+This Award aligns with CED's Advancing Women in Corporate Leadership initiative, which encourages corporations to increase the number of women in leadership positions.
+Presenting her with the Award is Randall Stephenson, Chairman and CEO of AT&T.

 About the Committee for Economic Development